 Happy Father’s Day to all the amazing Dad’s out there!!
 I made you some meat, otherwise known as these Brined and Glazed Hoisin Drumsticks.
-In my household my husband doesn’t even consider it a meal unless meat is involved.
-I’m thinking a lot of you are the same way.
+In my household, my husband doesn’t even consider it a meal unless meat is involved.
+I’m thinking a lot of you feel the same way.

 This chicken is sticky and flavorful.
-When eaten with a side of buttery corn on the cob or mac n’ cheese, it’s throw your head back kind of delicious.
+When eaten with a side of buttery corn on the cob or mac n’ cheese, it’s “throw your head back” kind of delicious.
 You do that don’t you?
 I mean, I feel that way about a lot of meals, like my Slow Cooker Chile Colorado Style Beef and my Dill Pickle Soup.

 The chicken is brined in a big pot but the marinade is easily done in a large Ziploc bag and left to sit for a couple hours.

 This chicken is ready to hit the oven.
 Don’t forget to put foil down on your baking tray to minimize the cleanup.
 Trust me you don’t want to forget this part.